 Your Bayliner boat is part of a carefully engineered, power-matched package which includes a jet unit and trailer designed to provide optimum performance and utility.
-Installation of a different engine or other accessories, such as trim tabs, may cause undesirable handling characteristics.
 Installing a different engine or adding accessories that will affect the boat's running trim may void your warranty.